 - st(s) – stitch(es)

 - This pattern begins with a long foundation chain.
 You can find easy fixes for a foundation chain with too few or too many chains here or watch the video on IGTV here.

 - Stitch counts are shown for the blanket sizes as follows: Twin (Twin XL/Twin Long, Full, Queen, King, California King).

 - Color changes are only suggestions.
 You are welcome to change colors more or less often.
-For this section, my Color A is Red Heart With Love yarn in 1001 White.
-My Color B is 1401 Pewter.
+For this section, my Color A is Paintbox Yarns Simply Aran yarn in 200 Paper White and my Color B is 241 Dusty Rose.

 Part 1 Pattern Instructions

 - For Twin and Twin XL/Twin Long sizes, ch 123.